Phase I and Phase II Treatment

 Early intervention guides facial growth, enhancing symmetry and aesthetics.

-Early orthodontic care helps prevent severe issues like overcrowding, bite misalignment, and jaw irregularities
+Early orthodontic care helps prevent severe issues like overcrowding, bite misalignment, and jaw irregularities.

 A healthy, straight smile can improve a child’s self-esteem and confidence, leading to better social and academic success.